TheIoTLearningInitiative/EmbeddedLinux/documentation/NodeJs.md

 # NodeJS

 > In software development, Node.js is an open-source, cross-platform runtime environment for developing server-side Web applications.
-Although Node.js is not a JavaScript framework,[3] many of its basic modules are written in JavaScript, and developers can write new modules in JavaScript.
+Although Node.js is not a JavaScript framework, many of its basic modules are written in JavaScript, and developers can write new modules in JavaScript.
 The runtime environment interprets JavaScript using Google's V8 JavaScript engine.
 [Wikipedia](https://en.wikipedia.org/wiki/Node.js)

 - [Principles of Writing Consistent, Idiomatic JavaScript](https://github.com/rwaldron/idiomatic.js)
 - [A set of node-red nodes for connecting to johnny-five IO Plugins](https://github.com/monteslu/node-red-contrib-gpio)